How to Become a CNA

 - Taking and recording patient blood pressure

-- Feeding, bathing, and dressing a patient
+- Feeding, bathing, and dressing patients

-- Helping with range of motion exercises
+- Leading patients through range of motion exercises

-- Maintaining a sterile environment
+- Creating and maintaining a sterile environment

 - Communicating with patients and their healthcare teams

 Individual states set requirements around passing scores, but most fall between the 70-80% range.
 Make sure that you understand your state’s requirements by contacting your state board or NCSBN.
 After passing the examination, your name will be added to the registry of CNAs, and you can seek employment.